CostEffectiveDeviceforAAD/A-Cost-Efficient-System-for-Neural-Tracking/README.md

-# Online AAD with a Cost-efficient System
+# A Cost-efficient System for Neural Tracking

-This system is a cost-effective, open-source device for online auditory attention detection and consists of an EEG acquisition module, a sound player module and a sound trigger module.
+The Cost-efficicent system is devised for measure neural tracking in real time.
+It comprises an EEG acquisition module, a sound player module and a sound trigger module (refer to the below diagram).
-This instruction contains information on how to implement the system.
+This instruction provides details on implementing the devised system, and includes the information for performing the real-time Auditory Attention Decoding (AAD) task which is typical auditory task for measuring the neural tracking.

 ## Essential Modules